 This module will focus on categorizing and examining special events, such as parties, meetings, incentives, conferences, and exhibitions, with particular emphasis on the characteristics of events, and how special events create value for the consumer.
 100% coursework.

-Industry Experience (10 credits)
+Professional Learning Experience (10 credits)

 - Module code: LEIM033